iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

-> Cool idea if it worked.
-I was diagnosed with COVID last Friday.
-The next day I tried to "notify others" of my positive result bit it requires a PIN number.
-It's been a week and I still don't have a PIN number in order to notify others of my positive result.<br> :date: __2020-12-11 15:39:59__
+> Just got app I'll let you know later!<br> :date: __2020-12-19 17:56:23__

+> I tried contacting them, and my test was not showing up in their system so they could not give me a PIN.
+I used the link your provided and I also called when the link was telling me I wasn't in the system.<br> :date: __2020-12-14 14:54:23__

 > A small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
 It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
 So no way to know if this approach to contact tracing is working.<br> :date: __2020-12-07 14:45:11__